bharateshwarpatil/lowlatency/System_Performance.md

 ####  Utilization: the time the CPU was busy (not in the idle thread)
 ####  Saturation: the degree to which runnable threads are queued waiting their turn on-CPU
 ####  Errors: CPU errors, including correctable errors

+## Work load characterisation
+Load averages (utilization + saturation)
+Using the uptime command check load averages to see if CPU load is increasing or decreasing over time.
+A load average over the number of CPUs in the system usually indicates saturation

+## User-time to system-time ratio
+High user-time rates are due to applications spending time performing their own compute.
+High system-time shows time spent in the kernel instead, which may be further understood by the syscall and interrupt rate.
+I/O-bound workloads have higher system-time, sys-calls, and also voluntary context switches as threads block waiting for I/O

+What is the CPU utilization system-wide?
+Per CPU?
+ How parallel is the CPU load?
+Is it single-threaded?
+How many threads?
+ Which applications or users are using the CPUs?
+How much?
+ Which kernel threads are using the CPUs?
+How much?
+ What is the CPU usage of interrupts?
+ What is the CPU interconnect utilization?
+ Why are the CPUs being used (user- and kernel-level call paths)?
+ What types of stall cycles are encountered?

 ## Profiling